Home of the Eagles

 Facilities & Transportation:

-The new CTE Facility plans will be on display in the school lobby soon.
+The new CTE Facility plans are on display in the school lobby soon.

 Sincerely,